dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 #### 4. Playing Video

 DJI Camera provides a video preview function for users to enjoy their recorded videos.
 In the current state of our app, users can enter the single preview playback mode and navigate to their video file by swiping left and right.
-We also like them to be able to click a play or pause button to control video playback when previewing a video file.
+We would also like for them to be able to click a play or pause button to control video playback when previewing a video file.
 To implement this, first add two buttons to your `activity.xml` file.

 ~~~xml
 	 <RelativeLayout